t0k1t00/BI0S_Blockchain/Tasks.md

 ### Prepared the `ReentranceAttack` Contract

-I created a new file called `ReentranceAttack.sol` in Remix and pasted the following code:
+Created a new file called `ReentranceAttack.sol` in Remix and pasted the following code:

 ```solidity
 // SPDX-License-Identifier: MIT